 Sheep numbers in Southland dipped from 9 million in 1985 to 4 million in 2012.
-But productivity per sheep has increased: in the early 2000s, farmers were consistently achieving 145% lambing rates (the ratio of births per ewe).
+But productivity per sheep increased: in the early 2000s, farmers were consistently achieving 145% lambing rates (the ratio of births per ewe).

 Rabbit infestation was a problem throughout Southland in the 1940s, and again in the 1990s.
 But Southland was not as hard hit as other regions, as most rabbits did not survive the cold, wet winters.

-In 1977 only three dairy factories were still open, others being victims of outdated technology and the big decline in dairy numbers.
-When the factories at Tisbury and Mataura closed in 1978 and 1981, farmers sent their milk to the one remaining plant at Edendale, now owned by the Southland Dairy Co-operative.
+In 1977 only three dairy factories were still open, others being victims of outdated technology and the decline in dairy numbers.
+After the factories at Tisbury and Mataura closed in 1978 and 1981, farmers sent their milk to the one remaining plant at Edendale, now owned by the Southland Dairy Co-operative.

 But from the early 1990s, Southland experienced a boom in dairying as North Island dairy farmers flocked south, drawn by cheaper land prices and the long growing and milking season.